tomarturo/heytk/content/posts/portfolio odyssey.md

 I hadn’t actually created any routes.
 All of the information in HeyTK was in a single index.html file and I was using javascript to show and hide different content.

-<video autoplay loop muted><source src="/static/images/blog/2023-11-07/big index file.mov" type="video/mp4" alt="scrolling through a long index file">Your browser does not support the video tag.</video>
+<video autoplay loop muted><source src="/static/images/blog/2023-11-07/big index file.mp4" type="video/mp4" alt="scrolling through a long index file">Your browser does not support the video tag.</video>
 <figcaption>The index.html file of the MVP site.
 Each highlighted line is the begining of a section containing a case study.</figcaption>

 Even if I had a specific case study relevant to that recruiter’s post, I wouldn’t have been able to send a link to it.